-We are limiting each issue to 30-pages and will notify accepted submitters as to which issue they’ve been accepted to – which will happen on a first-come, first-served basis.
-At this time, we have filled the issues four months in advance, so if your submission is topical, please keep this in mind.
+We are limiting each issue to 24-pages and will notify accepted submitters as to which issue they’ve been accepted to – which will happen on a first-come, first-served basis.
+At this time, we have filled the issues one month in advance, so if your submission is topical, please keep this in mind.
 To submit, simply send your submissions to Chris.

 Please be aware that we have edited our submission guidelines due to the recent election and the political climate it hath brought.

 We still require written submissions to be under 2,000 words, submitted in a Word Document, a text file, or in the body of the email.
 PDFs will not be considered and will be rejected outright.

 We still require that image submissions be sent at least 300 dpi, with a title, your name as you would like it to appear, and the media.

 We will still accept simultaneous submission, but please don’t be ridiculous about it.
 If we are messaged with 500 (or even 10) other publications, your piece will be rejected outright.
 It shows us that your piece hasn’t been considered for its appropriateness for our publication.

 Subjects we don’t care for/things we don’t like:

 - We don’t care for rhyme if it makes the poem unreadable, works against the cadence, or forces bad grammar.

 - We don’t care for self-gratification writing.
 While it’s a great practice, it’s not the best for publication.
 It must have relevance to someone else.